simonmoesorensen/gpt4docs/gpt4docs/model/prompts/readme.txt

 Use the following summaries of the codebase to create a single, comprehensive, and understandable README for the project.
 You may add to the README as you see fit.
+In the end of the README, you must include a section detailing the information used to generate the README
 ______________________
 {text}
 ______________________